willjzhang/CAP5415-TinyUAV/README.md

 # TinyUAV
 ### CAP5415- Computer Vision

 A modification of the YOLO (You Only Look Once) algorithm for the detection of small unmanned aerial vehicles (UAVs) in images.
-This version uses upsampling and modified weights in order to recognize UAVs.
+This version uses modified weights in order to recognize UAVs.

 ### Prerequisites

-What things you need to install the software and how to install them
+* Tensorflow:
+* Keras:
+* OpenCV:

 ```
 Give examples